 \paragraph{Conclusion.} In this work, we introduce a systematic approach for identifying and interpreting optimal task-selection strategies in synthetic learning settings.
 We consider a teacher-student scenario as a prototypical continual learning problem to achieve analytic understanding of supervised multi-task learning.
 We incorporate prior results on exact ODEs for high-dimensional online SGD dynamics into a control-theory framework that allows us to derive exact equations for the optimal protocols.
 Our theory reveals that optimal task-selection protocols are typically highly structured---alternating between focused learning and interleaved replay phases---and display a nontrivial interplay with task similarity.
 We also identify highly structured optimal learning rate schedules that synchronise with optimal task-selection to enhance overall performance.
 Finally, leveraging insights from the synthetic setting, we extract a pseudo-optimal strategy applicable to real tasks.

-\paragraph{Limitations and Perspectives.} This work marks an initial step toward a systematic theoretical understanding of optimal training protocols in synthetic learning settings.
-Here, we discuss limitations and highlight promising future directions.
+\paragraph{Limitations and Perspectives.}This work takes a first step toward understanding the theory behind optimal training protocols for neural networks.
+In the following, we discuss current limitations and outline promising directions for future research.
 First, Pontryagin's maximum principle provides a necessary condition for optimality but does not guarantee a global optimum.
-Nevertheless, the strategies derived from this approach performed significantly better than previously proposed heuristics.
+Nevertheless, the strategies derived from this approach in the settings under consideration perform significantly better than previously proposed heuristics.
 Additionally, Pontryagin's principle does not easily extend to stochastic problems.
 This limitation is overcome in the high-dimensional limit where concentration results provide deterministic dynamical equations.